cesarecamurani/CV/CV.md

 ## Projects

 [Dungeon Hero](https://github.com/cesarecamurani/dungeon-hero): <br> As our final project at Makers we decided, together with our team, to challenge ourselves creating a procedurally generated adventure game (Rogue - like) using vanilla JavaScript.
-You can play it here: <br> <a href="https://cesarecamurani.github.io/dungeon-hero/">https://cesarecamurani.github.io/dungeon-hero/</a>.
+You can play it here: <br> <a href="https://cesarecamurani.github.io/dungeon-hero/">https://cesarecamurani.github.io/dungeon-hero/</a>. <br>
 Technologies: JavaScript, JQuery, HTML5, CSS <br>
-Testing Frameworks: Jasmine, Istanbul, ESlint, Travis CI <br>
+Testing Frameworks: Jasmine, Istanbul, ESlint, Travis CI
+<br><br>
 [Acebook](https://github.com/cesarecamurani/acebook-firenze): <br> In this project (part of week 8 and 9 at Makers Academy) we worked in a team of four to create our version of Facebook using Ruby on Rails.
-Here's the link to Heroku: https://acebook-firenze.herokuapp.com/.
+Here's the link to Heroku: https://acebook-firenze.herokuapp.com/. <br>
 Technologies: Ruby on Rails, Heroku, HTML5, CSS <br>
-Testing Frameworks: RSpec, Capybara, Travis CI <br>
+Testing Frameworks: RSpec, Capybara, Travis CI
+<br><br>
-[Bank Tech Test](https://github.com/cesarecamurani/Bank-Tech-Test): <br> Tech test where we've been asked to create an application able to create and manage a basic bank account, trying to keep our code as cleaner as possible while following a strict TDD process.
+[Bank Tech Test](https://github.com/cesarecamurani/Bank-Tech-Test): <br> Tech test where we've been asked to create an application able to create and manage a basic bank account, trying to keep our code as cleaner as possible while following a strict TDD process. <br>
 Technologies: Ruby <br>
-Testing Frameworks: RSpec <br>
+Testing Frameworks: RSpec
+<br><br>
 [Thermostat](https://github.com/cesarecamurani/Thermostat-JavaScript): <br> A simple single page Thermostat application created using JavaScript and JQuery - my very first project in JS. <br>
 Technologies: JavaScript, JQuery, HTML5, CSS <br>
 Testing Frameworks: Jasmine